smeggingsmegger/VeryPrettyTable/README.md

 = Displaying your table in HTML form =

-PrettyTable will also print your tables in HTML form, as `<table>`s.
+VeryPrettyTable will also print your tables in HTML form, as `<table>`s.
 Just like in ASCII form, you can actually print your table - just use `print_html()` - or get a string representation - just use `get_html_string()`.
 HTML printing supports the `fields`, `start`, `end`, `sortby` and `reversesort` arguments in